Salvage parts market booming

 Aside from the cost, having readily available parts, Kitchens said, is another driving factor in the influx of new customers to the market, which has been an economic boon to the Douglas, Ga.-based operation.

-“(This year) will be our largest year since opening in 1997,” Kitchens said.
 “We have seen our customer base expand from primarily owner-operators (in the) loggers and construction market to small and large fleets seeking used and rebuilt parts to extend the life of their equipment.”

 Feedback and demand from customers seeking reduced-cost parts forced American Truck Parts to expand product lines even further while fine-tuning their own expertise.

 “For years we only sold rebuilt transmissions and rears, but due to demand from customers for less expensive parts we now give the customer the option of rebuilt or inspected used takeout,” Kitchen said.
 “We use both aftermarket and OEM parts in our rebuilt units.
 After years of rebuilding we have learned which gears and manufacturers to use to build a quality unit for the least amount of money.”